Houthis, Sunni supporters clash in central Yemen

 The Houthis established themselves as powerbrokers in Yemen last month, capturing the capital, Sanaa, on Sept.
 21. The weak administration of President Abd-Rabbu Mansour Hadi put up little resistance.

-Clashes between Houthis, Sunni tribesmen and fighters from al Qaeda, who regard Shi'ites as heretics, have since intensified across several provinces in Yemen, alarming neighbouring oil-exporting giant Saudi Arabia.
+Clashes between Houthis, Sunni tribesmen and fighters from al Qaeda, who regard Shi'ites as heretics, have since intensified across several provinces in Yemen, alarming neighboring oil-exporting giant Saudi Arabia.

 PROTEST IN HODEIDAH